boxfrommars/rutorika-sortable/README.md

 This entity will have `entitiesMaximumPosition + 1` position;

-To get ordered entities use `sorted` scope:
+To get ordered entities use the `sorted` scope:

 ```php
 $articles = Article::sorted()->get();